sillsdev/silnlp/clear_ml_windows_setup.md

 ## Add your AWS storage vault credentials (If using AWS S3).
 1. Login to [Clear-ML](https://app.sil.hosted.allegro.ai) login with your work email address.
 2. Go to the [workspace settings](https://app.sil.hosted.allegro.ai/settings/workspace-configuration).
 3. At the top of the page you should see the configuration vault.
-If not then you are probably not logged in to the Enterprise version of Clear-ML.
+If you don't see the configuration vault it is probably the case that you are not logged in to the Enterprise version of Clear-ML.
    Add your aws key and secret and the region to the configuration vault using this format:
 ```
 sdk {